Yellow discharge during pregnancy: what’s normal and when to speak to a midwife

 • You are vulnerable or disadvantaged, for example, having been in care, or if you have a disability.

-"If you test positive for an STI, it's vital you follow the instructions for treatment to ensure the infection is eradicated.
+"If you test positive for an STI, you must follow the instructions for treatment to ensure the infection is eradicated.
 This means taking all the antibiotics, not having sex until your results are back, and you are told it is OK to do so, and getting your partner and any other recent partners, tested and treated," says Dr Deborah Lee.

 Meet the expert